"Kayak fishing in rivers and lakes is one thing - but ocean kayak fishing? Isn't that just for the Eskimos?"

 A kayak fishing crate will be an essential accessory to stow your gear in.
 OK, you can buy one specially designed for the job but it's a pretty simple affair to adapt an old milk crate or similar plastic box to meet your requirements perfectly.

-One other essential piece of kit for ocean kayak fishing - a Personal Floatation Device (PFD.
-Ideally this should be one of the versions produced specifically for kayakers - which are more comfortable to paddle in than traditional floatation vests - such as the Ascend Paddling Fishing Life Jacket
+One other essential piece of kit for ocean kayak fishing - a Personal Floatation Device (PFD).
+Ideally this should be one of the versions produced specifically for kayakers - which are more comfortable to paddle in than traditional floatation vests.

 And for when it all goes horribly wrong, the cost of a VHF radio and an inshore flare pack will seem trivial indeed.